-The web and mobile design curriculum provide students with the knowledge and tools to design and develop user-friendly, interactive websites, applications and mobile sites from start to finish.
-With a focus on user-centered design, students will change the way they look at not only the web but also everyday objects.
+The UI/UX and Interaction Design curriculum provides students with the knowledge and tools to design and develop user-friendly, interactive websites, applications, products, and mobile designs from start to finish.
+With a focus on user-centered design, students will change the way they look at not only the web but the design of everyday objects.

 DMD 200 Intro to IxD: Don't Make Me Think 3

 DMD 300 Advanced Media Design 3

-DMD 310 Usability for the Web 3
+DMD 310 User Experience Design 3

-DMD 315 Mobile Applications 3
+DMD 315 Mobile Design 3

 DMD 400 IxD II: Applied Design 3

 Total 15